Gig Report: Pre-Fluff Hardcore Matinee 2019

 Sharp Knives

 Sharp Knives come from Portugal and are all active participants in the Portuguese DIY punk movement.
-These same folks opened the Disgraça social center, and are now spreading ideas of solidarity and resistance in many other autonomous spaces across the continent.
-They have songs both in English and Portuguese, as well as playing covers of Evan Greer, NOFX and Mischief Brew, always available for a good conversation about DIY and politics, because this is what our scene needs so much.
+These same folks opened the Disgraça social center and are now spreading ideas of solidarity and resistance in many other autonomous spaces across the continent.
+They have songs in both English and Portuguese, as well as playing covers of Evan Greer, NOFX, and Mischief Brew.
+Always available for a good conversation about DIY and politics—because this is what our scene needs so much.

 Greg Bennick (Spoken Word)

-It’s up to us to use that passion and creativity outside the spaces with mics, drums and guitar cabinets, and commit acts of bravery, generosity and creative passion when the world needs us the most.
+It’s up to us to use that passion and creativity outside the spaces with mics, drums, and guitar cabinets, and commit acts of bravery, generosity, and creative passion when the world needs us the most.